 A2.3.2.1 Each SG may adopt, by consensus of all Member States attending the meeting of the SG, draft revised or new Resolutions for approval by the RA.

-A2.3.2.2 The RA shall review and may approve revised or new ITU-R Resolutions.
+A2.3.2.2 The RA shall review and may approve revised or new ITU-R Resolutions, proposed by Member States and ITU-R Sector Members, taking into account suggestions by SGs or RAG.

 A2.3.3 Suppression

-A2.3.3.1 Each SG as well as the RAG may propose, by consensus of all Member States attending the meeting of the SG, to the RA to suppress a Resolution.
+A2.3.3.1 Each SG as well as the RAG may propose, by consensus of all Member States attending the meeting of the SG or RAG, to the RA to suppress a Resolution.
 Such a proposal shall be accompanied by supporting explanations.

-A2.3.3.2 The RA may suppress Resolutions based on proposals from the membership, SGs or the RAG.
+A2.3.3.2 The RA may suppress Resolutions based on proposals from the membership, taking into account suggestions by SGs or the RAG.

 A2.4 ITU-R Decisions

 A2.4.1 Definition

-A text giving instructions on the organization of the work of an SG.
+A text giving instructions on the organization of the work of an SG or RAG.

 A2.4.2 Approval

-Each SG may approve, by consensus of all Member States attending the meeting of the SG, revised or new Decisions.
+Each SG or RAG may approve, by consensus of all Member States attending the meeting of the SG or RAG, revised or new Decisions.

 A2.4.3 Suppression

-Each SG may delete Decisions by consensus of all Member States attending the meeting of the SG.
+Each SG or RAG may delete Decisions by consensus of all Member States attending the meeting of the SG or RAG.

 A2.5 ITU-R Questions